646e62/python-RSC-1985-c-C-46/README.md

 ## Allegation object
 At their base, criminal offences are premised in a factual matrix that the state alleges took place.

+The [Criminal Code's offence categorization](https://laws-lois.justice.gc.ca/eng/acts/C-46/) may not prove to be the best, but it serves as a starting point.

+### Offence types

+* Public order
+* Terrorism
+* Firearm and weapon
+* Justice and law administration
+* Sexual, public morality, and disorderly conduct
+* Privacy invasion
+* Disorderly houses, gaming, and betting
+* Person and reputation
+* Conveyances
+* Property rights
+* Fraudulent transactions
+* Property
+* Currency
+* Criminal proceeds
+* Attempts, conspiracies, accessories

+## Expert systems

+### Definitions

+### Procedural functions

+### Evidence

 ## Things to continue to look into

 * Probability: can the expert system account for different probabilities and evaluate offences on that basis?